evasquezus/JetsProject/README.md

 ![](images/jets.png)
 ### Description

-This app will be ran from the console, it focuses on a menu which includes the following
+This app will be ran from the console.
+Based on the users choice we will be able to call upon different methods to display or even create based on the options listed below.

          [1]: List Fleet
          [2]: View fastest jet